 website security

-Private Investigator Services
+Private Investigator Australia

 Private Investigator Surveillance

-Workcover Fraud Investigation
+Workers Compensation Fraud Investigation

-Child Custody Investigation
+Child Custody Welfare Access Investigation

 Do not believe that just because someone is charged by a law enforcement representative that they are guilty.
 Charges are laid for a variety of reasons including pressure from the public, pressure from supervisors, to improve clear up rates, department policy, the shotgun approach, poor police work and faulty investigations.

 We are here to take that police brief or investigation, dissect it, find the witnesses and exculpatory evidence the police would prefer wasn't presented in court and locate the grounds for reasonable doubt.
+One difficulty, currently, is the police habit of seizing phones, even if there is no allegation that is relevant.
+This takes away information about contacts, and communications.

 We also look to mitigate the damage done by people's actions, done in the heat of the moment, with thing such as negotiated outcomes and diversion to other arena's, rather than criminal hearings.
+We need to be bought in early, to do our job effectively.
+We need a copy of any police brief or correspondence.
+We need your version of events.

 When people are charged, summonsed, given a notice to appear or simply taken before a court, they are taken before a court where for criminal matters they usually have three choices.
 These are to plead guilty, plead not guilty or seek a remand to obtain legal advice.
 For more serious matters people will appear to have bail enlarged so that a date for a committal hearing may be set down.
 An indication of a plea may be made.